fvaleri/cdc/README.md

 ## Implementations

-No matter what technology you use, the CDC process must run as a single thread to maintain ordering.
-Since Debezium records the log offset asyncronously, any final consumer of these changes must be idempotent.

-Important change event properties: `lsn` (offset) is the log sequence number that tracks the position in the database WAL (write ahead log), `txId` represents the identifier of the server transaction which caused the event, `ts_ms` represents the number of microseconds since Unix Epoch as the server time at which the transaction was committed.
+Change event properties: `lsn` (offset) is the log sequence number that tracks the position in the database WAL (write ahead log), `txId` represents the identifier of the server transaction which caused the event, `ts_ms` represents the number of microseconds since Unix Epoch as the server time at which the transaction was committed.